chef/chef-web-docs/chef_master/source/integrate_delivery_smtp.rst

 ..
 THIS PAGE IS LOCATED AT THE /delivery/ PATH.

 =====================================================
-Integrate Delivery with SMTP
+Integrate Chef Automate with SMTP
 =====================================================

+.. include:: ../../includes_chef_automate/includes_chef_automate_mark.rst

-|delivery| may be configured to allow projects to send email notifications to users about changes submitted to that project's pipeline, such as:
+|automate| may be configured to allow projects to send email notifications to users about changes submitted to that project's pipeline, such as:

 * A change passed verification
 * A change was approved by a teammate